Timoha/whiteboard-tpa/README.md

 ![default](https://github.com/andreywix/whiteboard-tpa/raw/master/wireframes/default.png)

 #### When user clicks on one of the drawings
--Visitors can like or report a drawing which they clicked on
+- Visitors can like or report a drawing which they clicked on

 ![drawing click](https://github.com/andreywix/whiteboard-tpa/raw/master/wireframes/click-drawing.png)